 Symptoms include intense pain, redness, swelling, and heat around the joint.
 Also, it usually affects one joint at a time and occurs in weight-bearing areas like the big toe, ankle, or knee.

 Juvenile arthritis (JA) is actually an umbrella term that refers to arthritis in children under 16.
 JA is usually caused by an autoimmune response, although experts cannot find a clear cause.
 Different types of JA can affect a child’s entire body or specific areas like the tendons.

-In any of these cases, those suffering with arthritis should follow a few lifestyle steps outlined by the CDC.
-These steps will help manage the arthritis and keep up healthy motivation.
+In any of these cases, those suffering from arthritis should follow a few lifestyle steps outlined by the CDC.
+These steps will help manage arthritis and keep up healthy motivation.

 - Find support programs.